vaishleshik/PolicyGradientAlgorithms/README.md

 # PolicyGradientAlgorithms
-A collection of various Policy Gradient Algorithms for RL
+A collection of various Policy Gradient Algorithms for RL.
+Inspired by Higgsfield's implementations of RL algorithms(RL Adventure 2).